Twin River Ranch is a subdivision located just west of the Salmon River and White Bird, Idaho.

 There is much history to the area and many publications are available that cover the days of mining, homesteading and Indian wars.
 The museum at Cottonwood has a wonderful collection of artifacts and information about this area and it is well worth the trip to spend the afternoon in the museum.
 You might want to time your visit with their raspberry festival the first weekend of August.
 The White Bird library has a good collection of books about the history of the town as well as the surrounding area.

 The intent of this website is to connect property owners and visitors to Twin River Ranch.
-The minutes of all Board of Directors meetings will be posted monthly, all newsletters and the minutes of the annual meetings will be included, and there is an information page for local contacts.
-A Properties for Sale page posts listings on Twin River Ranch.
+The Board of Directors currently meets about 6 times a year.
+The minutes of all Board of Directors meetings will be posted after each meeting, all newsletters and the minutes of the annual meetings will be included, and there is an information page for local contacts.